Most travel health problems are not dramatic. They’re annoying. Blisters. Upset stomach. “Why do I feel like a zombie at 2 pm?” fatigue.

 If you’re unsure about what to bring for your specific route, destinations, or health situation, a pharmacist can help you think through your kit without over-packing or missing something.

-Our Travel Health Consult is educational guidance from a qualified pharmacist.
+Our Wellness Journey package is educational guidance shaped with pharmacist input.
 It’s explicitly not a medical consultation.
 It helps you prepare practically.

 This post may contain affiliate links.
 We may earn a commission at no extra cost to you.

-For destination-specific medication rules and packing guidance, book a Travel Health Consult.
+For destination-specific medication rules and packing guidance, explore the Wellness Journey package.
 Or check our Europe Packing List for the full carry-on strategy.